top of page

 A friend that you do not need to talk to on a daily basis

 This is a personal preference.
 Introverted people need alone time, even if they typically enjoy someone's company.
 A lot of times even if I enjoy a person, I am not easily able to just be when other people are around or need people around at all times.
 It has nothing to do with them but everything to do with me and how I have structured my life to not feel lost or out of flow.
 On a daily basis especially now that I am still in a place of uncertainty, I am working to create certainty through my passions and hobbies because they ground me.
-I need a friend who can understand that talking every day is not a realistic thing for me, but recognize that doesn’t mean I am ignoring them or do not care because I will still try to contact them at the very least weekly basis.
+I need a friend who can understand that talking every day is not a realistic thing for me, but recognize that doesn’t mean I am ignoring them or do not care because I will still try to contact them at the very least on a weekly basis.

 A friend who asks questions and responds to questions in depth